etienneJr/cartes/README.md

 To set it up on your local computer, just run :

 ```
+# Install bun for your system with https://bun.sh/docs/installation
 bun install # We're using bun because npm can't handle the experimental react 19 version, it breaks the install
 bun dev # launch the web dev server
 ```